binaryage/dirac/docs/upgrading.md

 # Dirac DevTools Upgrading

 So you started using Dirac DevTools, followed installation steps and integrated it into your workflow.
-Then forgot everything.
+Then forgot everything ;-)

 And now a new version just came out and you don't remember details of the setup.

-Dirac is quite a complex beast.
+Yep, Dirac is quite a complex beast.
 This page should hopefully help you to upgrade smoothly.

 First please note that Dirac has independent parts and their versions should match:

 1. [Dirac Chrome Extension](https://chrome.google.com/webstore/detail/dirac-devtools/kbkdngfljkchidcjpnfcgcokkbhlkogi) installed in your Chrome Canary
 1. Dirac Runtime - a ClojureScript library installed in your page
 1. nREPL server with Dirac nREPL middleware
-1. Dirac Agent - a helper server providing a proxy tunnel between the nREPL server and the Dirac Extension
+1. Dirac Agent - a helper server providing a proxy tunnel between the nREPL server and the Dirac Chrome Extension

-Note that the Runtime, nREPL middleware and Agent are all bundled in a single library "binaryage/dirac" [published on clojars](https://clojars.org/binaryage/dirac).
+Note that the Runtime, nREPL middleware and Agent are all bundled in a single library "binaryage/dirac" [published on Clojars](https://clojars.org/binaryage/dirac).

 #### Understanding the release process